arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/README.md

 `arangosh.conf` contains the default ArangoShell configuration for instance.
 The configuration files can be adjusted or new ones be created.

-To load a particular configuration file, there is a `--configuration` option available to let you specify a path to a `.conf` file.
+To load a particular configuration file, there is a `‑‑configuration` option available to let you specify a path to a `.conf` file.
 If you want to completely ignore a configuration file (likely the default one) without necessarily deleting the file, then add the command line option